samherring99/starsnft/README.md

 baseURI(): change the return string to match the location of your hosted 'descriptions' folder. contractURI(): change the return string to match the location of your hosted 'metadata.json' file.

+If you want to add any other complexity or methods to your contract, now would be the time to do it.
+You can also create any other type of Solidity smart contract of your choice and use that with this repository as well.
+Just be sure to change the correct baseURI and contractURI values when appropriate.

 ### DEPLOYMENT

 REMIX: